moioonjake/midi2trigger/README.md

 I have tested and verified this board and code.

 # Thanks to
-- LookMumNoComputer (https://www.lookmumnocomputer.com) where I saw this on the one youtube video
+- https://www.lookmumnocomputer.com, where I saw this on the one youtube video
-- Pieterv1 @circuitbenders.com | code and explanations that I found here: https://www.circuitbenders.co.uk/forum/index.php?topic=2656.0
+- Pieterv1 @circuitbenders.com, code and explanations that I found here: https://www.circuitbenders.co.uk/forum/index.php?topic=2656.0

 # License
 Hardware: cc-by-sa-3.0